 The mounting brackets serve as a medium to attach the thrusters to the AUV.
 Each bracket is tailored to fit any thruster and can be moved in relatively any direction or relocated anywhere on the sub.
-There are two main types of brackets, the thruster plates (Fig. 21), which are designed to accommodate the side thrusters and the modified Lshaped mounting brackets (Fig. 22), which are designed to accommodate the four thrusters attached to the aluminum platform.
+There are two main types of brackets, the flat thruster plates (Fig. 20), which are designed to accommodate the side thrusters and the modified L-shaped mounting brackets (Fig. 21), which are designed to accommodate the four thrusters attached to the aluminum platform.
+The L-shaped brackets is made out of 3D printed ABS filament, due to the variances of the aluminum brackets in bending angles

-Fig. 21 Autodesk Fusion Rendering of Thruster Plates
+Fig. 20 Autodesk Fusion Rendering Flat of Thruster Plates

-Fig. 22 Autodesk Fusion Rendering of Modified L-brackets for Thrusters
+Fig. 21 Autodesk Fusion Rendering comparison of old to new updated Lbrackets for Thrusters